 It’s here, particularly here, with its echoes of “WALL-E,” that I wondered if “Toy Story 3” might not say something deep and meaningful about our consumerist society, our throwaway culture.
 Doesn’t happen.
 The lesson is there for anyone who wants it, but it remains in the background, while in the foreground we get more palatable lessons about loyalty and teamwork and going home.

 Except what’s home for these guys?
 That’s the dilemma their adventures obfuscate for 90 minutes.
 In many stories, we start out in a safe place, we go off on a dangerous adventure, we get back to the safe place a little wiser.
 But these guys don’t have a safe place anymore.
 Or they don’t have a place where they are both safe and useful.
-They’re safe but no longer useful at Andy’s, and they’re useful but not nearly safe enough at Sunnyside.
+They’re safe but no longer useful at Andy’s, and they’re useful but not safe enough at Sunnyside.
 The toys go back home, in essence, so Andy can make the decision he should’ve made at the beginning: where their new home is going to be.

 (One wonders what resolutions Pixar toyed with.
 Leaving our friends in the landfill?
 Incinerating them?
 Imagine Woody’s plastic face melting off like the Nazis at the end of “Raiders of the Lost Ark.”
 A moment of trauma for the kids in the audience but a lesson for a lifetime about what happens when we throw things away.)

 Can we watch these movies and not think about our own toys?
 I used to have an army of stuffed animals to whom I gave names and personalities.
 Pooh Bear was the small but tough leader.
 Old Snoopy, the first stuffed Snoopy I owned, was big and dull—his parts couldn’t move well—and he tended to stay on the periphery, his tongue hanging out.
 New Snoopy, his replacement, was cute and playable—his parts moved, he could dance—but he eventually lost an ear or an arm (or an ear and an arm?) in a fight with a sibling.
-The most memorable, in his own way, was King Kong (Real name: Chester O’Chimp, 1964, Mattel), the stuffed monkey with the plastic face and the felt hands, who had a pull string and voice box, and said things like “Let’s go the zoo and see all of the wild people!” and “I’m just a little chimp!
+The most memorable, in his own way, was King Kong (Real name: Chester O’Chimp, 1964, Mattel), the stuffed monkey with the plastic face and felt hands, who had a pull string and voice box, and said things like “Let’s go the zoo and see all of the wild people!” and “I’m just a little chimp!
 Duddly duddly dum.”
 He, too, eventually lost an arm.
 Whatever happened to them?
 What landfill did they wind up in?
-It’s sad just thinking about.
+Sad.